h2oai/nitro/docs/toggle.md

 # Toggle

+Use a toggle to choose between two mutually exclusive options, with an immediate result.

 ## Basic

 Set `mode='toggle'` to show a toggle.

 A toggle represents a physical switch that allows someone to choose between two mutually exclusive options.
 For example, “On/Off”, “Show/Hide”.
-Choosing an option should produce an immediate result.
+Choosing an option produces an immediate result.

 Note that unlike a checkbox, a toggle returns its value immediately, much like a button.
 This lets you handle the changed value immediately.